Owllyy/Darkly/SQL_Injection_2/Resources/writeup.md

 Vulnerability:
 A type of attack that allows unauthorized access to a website's database by using an input field to insert malicious SQL queries.

+Dangers:
-Dangers: access to sensitive data, ability to modify data...
+Access to sensitive data, ability to modify data...

-Possible fix solutions:
+Solutions:
 	- using parameterized queries to ensure user input is properly separated from SQL commands
 	- validation and sanitization of user input